 - A long string of group texting between co-workers complaining about a manager doesn’t affect the situation positively.
 Instead, take the issue to the manager in person, and when possible, include all people involved.
 Set up enough time for a meaningful conversation and a resolution.

 The above examples of improper channels used to communicate can result in unnecessary wasted time.
 The key is to ask yourself, "What is the most effective way to communicate in this situation?"
-The answer will depend on the priorities, how urgent the matter, and the people involved.
+The answer will depend on the priorities, how urgent the matter is, and the people involved.

 Good Communication Supports an Effective Team Environment